The Dark Side Of Visible And Invisible Light

-Our eyes are sensitive to a narrow band of electromagnetic waves, known as the visible light spectrum .
-To understand how visible light is broken into various wavelengths, take a cue from Isaac Newton - shine a light through a prism.
-A prism separates visible white light into separate wavelengths, and each color that appears - red, orange, yellow, green, blue, and violet - is a characteristic of the distinct wavelengths.
+Our eyes are sensitive to a narrow band of electromagnetic waves known as the visible light spectrum.
+To understand how visible light is broken into various wavelengths, take a cue from Isaac Newton and shine a light through a prism.
+A prism separates visible white light into separate wavelengths, and each color that appears—red, orange, yellow, green, blue, and violet—is a characteristic of the distinct wavelengths.

-Non-visible light can also be found in your house, in a device that you most likely use every day - remote controls!
+Non-visible light can also be found in your home in a device you most likely use every day: remote controls!
 Your remote control uses infrared light to transmit signals to the television and other electronics.
 While the signal is invisible to you, your television can process the light and respond.

+However, some lights are actually more helpful to us than you might think.
 Aside from helping us see, visible light is also beneficial to our bodies and overall health.
-Research shows that certain wavelengths of red light can penetrate the skin to reduce wrinkles and help repair skin damage; while parts of the blue light wavelength regulate the biological clock, or sleep/wake cycle, and play a role in basic functions of the human brain such as alertness, memory, emotion, and cognitive performance.
+Research shows that certain wavelengths of red light can penetrate the skin to reduce wrinkles and help repair skin damage, while parts of the blue light wavelength regulate the biological clock, or sleep/wake cycle, and play a role in basic functions of the human brain such as alertness, memory, emotion, and cognitive performance.